codingkaty/project-1/README.md

 ## Project Motivation <a name="pm"></a>
 I analyzed StackOverflow data from 2011-2020 to analyze trends in coding languages and job satisfaction over time.
 My results answer the following questions:
-1. Is there any correlation between specific languages and job satisfaction?
+1. Is there any correlation between the number of languages known and job satisfaction?
+2. (maybe this?)
+Do individuals who know more languages tend to have higher job satisfaction?

 ## Project Files <a name="pf"></a>